WhiteQuotes/Ten-Intresting-Godot-Games/README.md

 <br>

 <h2>About Project: </h2>
 <p>This Project Is For Anyone To Showcase A Game They Created On Godot With A Folder That Contains All The Media And 'project.godot' File.
 You May Add A Project Even If It Is Incomplete, There Are People To Help Complete It.
-The EXE File Will Be Added To The Games Sections And The Folder Containing The Media And 'project.godot' File Will Be Added As A Zip To The Projects Folder</p>
+The Zip File Of 'EXE File' And 'Pck File' Will Be Added To The Games Sections And The Folder Containing The Media And 'project.godot' File Will Be Added As A Zip To The Projects Folder</p>

 <br>
 <br>